glee/glee/README.markdown

 Chrome: Load `Chrome/glee_chrome` as unpacked extension (in Developer mode).

-Safari: Load `Safari/gleeBox.safariextension` in Safari as unpacked extension.
+Safari: Add `Safari/gleeBox.safariextension` as a new extension in the Extension Builder.

 Firefox: Drag `FF/gleebox.xpi` to Firefox to install.